Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 But be aware — some berries are poisonous.
 A rule to remember is that all white berries in Alaska aren’t fit for consumption.
 There’s also the aptly-named baneberry to beware of.
 Baneberries are white or red but will feature a black dot on the berry, denoting the deadly properties.

 When in doubt, don’t.
 Many of the less recognizable berries in Alaska are bland or tart anyways, so it’s best to just stick to the stand-by berries mentioned above.
+The Bureau of Land Management has a handy guide to the best berries in Alaska.

 The Docks